Yosra-Elkhalifa/alx_javascript/javascript-warm_up/README.md

-Here is a readme file that contains JavaScript projects
+Here is a readme file that contains first JavaScript project